wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Examine Ingestion Policy Usage

-As a Super Admin user, you can examine the usage by the accounts or groups assigned to an ingestion policy from the ingestion policy dashboard.
+All users can examine the ingestion policy dashboards to understand their usage over time.

-1. Log in to your Wavefront instance as a Super Admin user.
+1. Log in to your Wavefront instance.
 2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.
 3. On the **Ingestion Policies** tab, click the name of the policy in which you are interested.